romanodev/OpenBTE/docs/source/index.rst

 OpenBTE is an open-source solver for the first-principles Boltzmann transport equation, with a focus on phonon transport.
 Here is an example to calculate the effective thermal conductivity of nanoporous silicon:

+NOTE: a multiscale model is coming soon (check back in a few days)

 .. raw:: html